 - Age Concern has a coronavirus support form for people to access help with shopping and medication plus specialist dementia care and support.

-- We are also working closely with Fleetwood Together, who are providing emergency support with food during the pandemic.
-To access this support email email@example.com
+- We work closely with Fleetwood Together, who are providing emergency support with food during the pandemic.
+To access this support, e-mail: firstname.lastname@example.org

-- Poulton CAN is a volunteer led community group whose aim is to help those within the Poulton and Carleton areas who are at risk, self-isolating and in need of support.
-The help is for people to access support with their shopping, medication or a friendly call.
-To contact them for assistance please call 01253 67 08 00 or email Poulton.firstname.lastname@example.org
+- Poulton CAN is a volunteer led community group who aim to help those within the Poulton and Carleton areas who are at risk, self-isolating and in need of support.
+They can provide support with shopping, collecting medication or a friendly call.
+To contact call 01253 67 08 00, or e-mail Poulton.email@example.com

-- Alternatively, if you are in need of support and do not have anyone to turn to please get in touch with us by calling 01253 891000 or fill out our online request for support form.
+- Alternatively, if you are in need of support and do not have anyone to turn to, please get in touch with us by calling 01253 89 10 00

 If you can’t work because you’ve been told to self-isolate by NHS Test and Trace, and you can’t work from home and are on a low income, you may be able to claim for help.
 A support payment scheme is now open which will see eligible people able to claim a £500 payment to help them self-isolate.
-There are criteria you must meet, find out if you’re eligible and apply using our self-isolation payment form.
+There are criteria you must meet, find out if you’re eligible and apply using the form: